+tcp-listen-queue

+Grammar: tcp-listen-queue <integer>;

+Sets the listen-queue depth.

-- tcp-listen-queue This sets the listen-queue depth.
+This sets the listen-queue depth.
 The default and minimum is 10.
 If the kernel supports the accept filter "dataready", this also controls how many TCP connections are queued in kernel space waiting for some data before being passed to accept.
 Non-zero values less than 10 are silently raised.
+A value of 0 may also be used; on most platforms this sets the listen-queue length to a system-defined default value.

+tcp-initial-timeout

+Grammar: tcp-initial-timeout <integer>;

+Sets the amount of time (in milliseconds) that the server waits on a new TCP connection for the first message from the client.

-A value of 0 may also be used; on most platforms this sets the listen-queue length to a system-defined default value. - tcp-initial-timeout This sets the amount of time (in units of 100 milliseconds) that the server waits on a new TCP connection for the first message from the client.
+This sets the amount of time (in units of 100 milliseconds) that the server waits on a new TCP connection for the first message from the client.
 The default is 300 (30 seconds), the minimum is 25 (2.5 seconds), and the maximum is 1200 (two minutes).
 Values above the maximum or below the minimum are adjusted with a logged warning.
 (Note: this value must be greater than the expected round-trip delay time; otherwise, no client will ever have enough time to submit a message.)
+This value can be updated at runtime by using $rndc \ tcp-timeouts$.

+tcp-idle-timeout

+Grammar: tcp-idle-timeout <integer>;

+Sets the amount of time (in milliseconds) that the server waits on an idle TCP connection before closing it, if the EDNS TCP keepalive option is not in use.

-This value can be updated at runtime by using rndc tcp-timeouts. - tcp-idle-timeout This sets the amount of time (in units of 100 milliseconds) that the server waits on an idle TCP connection before closing it, when the client is not using the EDNS TCP keepalive option.
+This sets the amount of time (in units of 100 milliseconds) that the server waits on an idle TCP connection before closing it, when the client is not using the EDNS TCP keepalive option.
 The default is 300 (30 seconds), the maximum is 1200 (two minutes), and the minimum is 1 (one-tenth of a second).
 Values above the maximum or below the minimum are adjusted with a logged warning.
 See tcp-keepalive-timeout for clients using the EDNS TCP keepalive option.
+This value can be updated at runtime by using rndc tcp-timeouts.

+tcp-keepalive-timeout

+Grammar: tcp-keepalive-timeout <integer>;

+Sets the amount of time (in milliseconds) that the server waits on an idle TCP connection before closing it, if the EDNS TCP keepalive option is in use.

-This value can be updated at runtime by using rndc tcp-timeouts. - tcp-keepalive-timeout This sets the amount of time (in units of 100 milliseconds) that the server waits on an idle TCP connection before closing it, when the client is using the EDNS TCP keepalive option.
+This sets the amount of time (in units of 100 milliseconds) that the server waits on an idle TCP connection before closing it, when the client is using the EDNS TCP keepalive option.
 The default is 300 (30 seconds), the maximum is 65535 (about 1.8 hours), and the minimum is 1 (one-tenth of a second).
 Values above the maximum or below the minimum are adjusted with a logged warning.
 This value may be greater than tcp-idle-timeout because clients using the EDNS TCP keepalive option are expected to use TCP connections for more than one message.
-This value can be updated at runtime by using rndc tcp-timeouts.
+This value can be updated at runtime by using $rndc \ tcp-timeouts$.